ministryofjustice/hmpps-python-lib/README.md

 ### Tagging the new version

-Next, it's a case of changing the `version` value in `pyproject.toml` so it matches the forthcoming tag - just for consistency.
+**Important** The `version` in `pyproject.toml` will be used as the release tag, so it's important to ensure this is updated.

+The standard [semver](https://semver.org/) formatting of the version should be used, without a 'v' prefix; this will be added in the Github Release.

 ### Validating the library on other projects